 There are three different kinds of app startups:

-A hot method is one that consumes a large percentage of CPU time.
+A hot method is one that consumes a large percentage of CPU time across all its invocations.
 It can steal CPU time from the UI thread or background thread that are doing work on behalf of the UI thread, therefore making your app less responsive.

-We understand the security of your company's (pre-release) apps is extremely important.
-This page describes select measures we employ to ensure your apps are safe.
+We understand the security of your company's pre-release apps is extremely important.
+This page describes some of the measures we employ to ensure your apps are safe.
 If you have any questions, please don't hesitate to contact us.

 All access to the NimbleDroid website is restricted to HTTPS encrypted connections.
 All apps are uploaded through HTTPS encrypted connections so that no one can eavesdrop on the network sockets.
 Once uploaded, apps are temporarily stored within the Amazon Simple Storage Service, part of the Amazon Web Services and subject to the same high security standards.
-Apps are deleted as soon as performance analysis succeeds to provide extremely high assurance for your company’s (pre-release) apps.
+Apps are deleted as soon as performance analysis succeeds.

 User passwords are secured with BCrypt (more specifically, 10 rounds of salted and peppered BCrypt).
 They are never stored in the database in plaintext and are not readable by staff.
 Passwords do provide access to the NimbleDroid website, however, and it is the responsibility of the end user to protect his password with care.
 NimbleDroid also offers and recommends optional OAuth2 login integration with Google for users who would like additional authentication security and convenience.